-As of mid 2018 you can buy performance laptops with Intel Core i9 processors, mostly the Core i9-8950HK, part of the Intel Coffee Lake platform, but also the Core i9-9900K desktop processor which we’ll cover in a separate article.
+As of mid-2019, you can buy performance laptops with Intel Core i9 processors, mostly the Core i9-8950HK, part of the Intel Coffee Lake platform, but also the Core i9-9980HK (9th gen Coffee Lake-R platform) and the Core i9-9900K 9th gen desktop processor, which we’ll cover in a separate article.

 In this article we’ll tell you what to expect from the mobile Core i9 CPUs, how they compare to the mainstream Core i7s available in most multimedia and gaming notebooks these days, and whether (or rather when) these processors are worth your money, considering you’ll have to pay a significant premium for it.

-This aside, we’ve also compiled a complete list of the notebooks motorized by Core i9 processors that are available in stores, and we’ll updated it in the months to come with new SKUs as they’re announced.
+This aside, we’ve also compiled a complete list of the notebooks motorized by Core i9 processors that are available in stores, and we’ll update it in the months to come with new SKUs as they’re announced.

 Of course, it comes to no surprise that most of these computers are hefty full-size desktop replacements, but there are also a few portable options to consider.
 Just make sure to read proper reviews before taking the plunge on any of those, so you’ll find out if their cooling implementations are actually capable of keeping the i9 at bay.
 If not, it would make much more sense to just go with the more affordable i7 configurations.